simon-nystrom/simon-nystrom.github.io/posts/2020-09-24-SAPPER-SVELTE-BLOG.md

 # Deploying to GitHub Pages

-First of all, we need to make our project into a Git repository and push it to GitHub.
+First, we need to make our project into a Git repository and push it to GitHub.
 To do this, we'll initialize our current directory (should still be `<username>.github.io`) as a Git repository, stage all the files and create our first commit.
 Finally we also need to push it to GitHub:

 ```
 git init